Zahra-Rad/Giftshop/README.md

 - Created - May 2024

-- 🔧 Technologies Used - html , css3 , javascript
+- 🔧 Technologies Used - html , css3 , tailwind , javascript

 - Role - Frontend